FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsection{Applications}

 FSD50K allows evaluation of approaches for a variety of sound recognition tasks.
-The most evident is multilabel sound event classification with large vocabulary \cite{Fonseca2019audio}.
+The most evident is multilabel sound event classification with large vocabulary \cite{Fonseca2019audio,fonseca2021shift}.
 In this context, the proposed dataset supports several approaches such as learning sound event representations directly from waveforms \cite{cakir2016filterbank,park2020cnn}; analysis of label noise mitigation methods leveraging the non-exhaustive labeling of the dev set \cite{Fonseca2019learning,fonseca2020addressing,Fonseca2019model}; multimodal approaches using audio and text information (e.g., using the provided Freesound tags, title, and textual description for the clips) \cite{elizalde2019cross,favory2020coala}; evaluation of hierarchical classification via ontology-aware learning frameworks \cite{cramer2020chirping,shrivaslava2020mt,jati2019hierarchy}; or approaches specifically combining strong and weak labels \cite{kumar2017audio}.
 By leveraging the common vocabulary between FSD50K and AudioSet, we hope that a number of tasks become possible, such as experimenting with domain adaptation techniques \cite{gharib2018unsupervised}, or cross-dataset evaluation \cite{bogdanov2016cross} under different acoustic conditions.
 Other tasks include search result clustering in large vocabulary datasets \cite{favory2020search} or universal sound separation \cite{Kavalerov_WASPAA2019}.
-In addition, the collection of these data has already accomplished several high-impact milestones.
-A subset of the data curated has been used for a number of smaller datasets for sound event classification \cite{fonseca2018general,Fonseca2019learning,Fonseca2019audio} and source separation \cite{Wisdom_InPrep2020}.
-Likewise, from the beginning of its creation, subsets of FSD50K have enabled several sound recognition Challenges---specifically, DCASE 2018 Task 2 \cite{fonseca2018general}, DCASE 2019 Tasks 2 \cite{Fonseca2019audio} and 4 \cite{turpault2019sound}, and DCASE 2020 Task 4 \cite{turpault2020improving}.
-These multiple contributions showcase the value of this effort.
+In addition, FSD50K has already accomplished several milestones.
+A subset of the data has been used for a number of smaller datasets for classification \cite{fonseca2018general,Fonseca2019learning,Fonseca2019audio,abesser2021usm} and source separation \cite{Wisdom_InPrep2020}.
+Likewise, subsets of FSD50K have enabled several sound recognition Challenges---specifically, DCASE 2018 Task 2 ``General-purpose tagging of Freesound audio with AudioSet labels" \cite{fonseca2018general}, DCASE 2019 Task 2 ``Audio tagging with noisy labels and minimal supervision" \cite{Fonseca2019audio} and Task 4 ``Sound event detection in domestic environments with weakly labeled data and soundscape synthesis" \cite{turpault2019sound}, and DCASE 2020 Task 4 ``Improving sound event detection in domestic environments using sound separation" \cite{turpault2020improving}.